Pearson-Higher-Ed/design/c/inputs/beta/index.md

       Vertical and horizontal resizing options may be enabled where appropriate.

       Textarea states are styled similarly to regular text inputs.

+      They may also take a placeholder like basic text inputs.
+In this case the placeholder should simply offer additional information or guidance around the data format, it should never replace a label for the field.
     contents:
       - type: narrow image
         src: ./assets/textarea.png
+      - type: narrow image
+        src: ./assets/textarea.placeholder.png

   - type: section
     name: Select

   - type: two column
     text: |
       The select input allows a user to choose one of many predetermined options.

       A default value can be set for the select element if it's recommended for most users.
 Bear in mind that a user can easily overlook a preselected item, so use caution when doing so.

+      The popup will follow the browser default style.
     contents:
       - type: narrow image
         src: ./assets/select.png
+        caption: Closed and opened select (demonstrating the Mac OS X default browser style).

   - type: section
     name: Radio Buttons